andersjh/odscwest2020_jeff_anderson/README.md

 ## The Right Foundations
 - Pursue the best solution, not seek validation of your ideas
 - Trust what you know
-- You don't have to know everthing
+- You don't have to know everything
 - You have to know how to learn anything
-  - repitition required
+  - repetition required
   - working on real projects is the best way
 - Be curious
 - Have fun